Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + Fast enough to send 800 attacks per hour.
 + Supports multiple army presets per village to make the best use of your troops.
 + Takes into account the limit of 50 attacks per village.
-+ Option to avoid barbarian villages under a certain amount of points.
++ Option to skip barbarian villages under a certain amount of points.
-+ Avoid having your troops die at remaining walls: Option to avoid barbarian villages with specific coordinates.
++ Avoid having your troops die at remaining walls: Option to skip barbarian villages with specific coordinates.
 + Supports running on multiple accounts simultaneously on a single PC.

 ### Safe